Free-Running Ring Quantum Cascade Laser with 50 kHz Linewidth: Discussion and conclusion

 \section{Discussion and conclusion}

 In this letter, we have characterized the noise properties of a ring QCL resonator operating in free-running and emitting a single frequency mode around 7.7~µm.
 Our results showed that such a laser is particularly low-noise, with an observed linewidth at 1~s integration time close to 50~kHz, and with potential to reach 40~kHz if mechanical noises are handled carefully.
-These results shows a sixfold enhancement compared to state-of-the-art QCL emitting above 7~µm.
+These results shows a sixfold enhancement compared to state-of-the-art QCL emitting above 7~µm, which we attribute to a reduced number of impurity states and especially to reduced surface state-induced noise~\cite{yamanishi-japp-2014}.
 One property we did not comment yet is the output power of our device.
 In our case, due to the ring geometry, the output power of the QCL was limited to a few hundreds of µW, which can be enough for simple spectroscopic applications as demonstrated here, but limiting for other applications such as ranging~\cite{martin-jlt-2025}.
-However, recent works have shown that QCL resonators similar as the one considered here can generate higher output power if a passive waveguide is integrated in the design~\cite{letsou-arxiv-2025,cargioli-natcommun-2025}.
+However, recent works have shown that QCL resonators similar as the one considered here can generate higher output power if a passive waveguide is integrated in the design~\cite{cargioli-natcommun-2025,letsou-optica-2026}.
 Future works include the noise characterization of these devices and reveal their fundamental linewidth as higher output power will be available.

 Although we considered the free-running operation of the ring QCL here, performing radio-frequency injection on this device allows us to generate a quantum walk frequency comb~\cite{heckelmann-science-2023}, and characterizing the performance of such combs would be very interesting as we can expect that the noise properties would also be enhanced compared to Fabry-Perot QCL combs.
 For this, one possibility would be to use a fully stabilized frequency comb in the mid-infrared as already demonstrated in Ref.~\cite{chomet-optica-2024}, but such measurements can be complex and challenging.